-When you go back to the list, start reviewing it with the aim of sorting and prioritizing the things you've written.
-Choose a sorting method that makes sense to you --for example, you might use different colored highlighters to distinguish between tasks that are home-related, work-related, family-related, and self-related, or you might decide to use different sheets of paper to sort your tasks based on time frame.
-Whatever method you choose, be sure it helps you bring some order to your list.
+When you go back to the list, start reviewing it with the aim of sorting, culling and prioritizing the things you've written.
+Choose a sorting method that makes sense to you - for example, you might use different colored highlighters to distinguish the items as they relate to the different areas of your life – personal, professional, family, and so on.
+Just be sure the method you use makes sense to you.

-Once you've sorted through your list and have divided the list items into categories, you'll have a clearer sense of how many tasks are in each category and will be able to do some prioritizing.
-Make a note of which tasks are most important to you, whether they're the most urgent or simply the most interesting.
+Once you've sorted through your list, you'll have a clearer sense of how many tasks are in each category, and you will be able to do some prioritizing and culling.
+Ask yourself: Which tasks are most important?
+Which are urgent?
+Which are interesting and exciting?
+Which feel like a burden?